Introduction to ACME

 warning

 The main tube, calibration tube and sample holders contain O-rings to ensure airtight seals between the parts when the system is assembled.
 It is possible that repeatedly removing and mounting parts can cause the O-rings to fall out of their grooves.
-When doing measurements, periodically check whether the O-rings are still in place, especially when to results are not as expected.
+When doing measurements, periodically check whether the O-rings are still in place, especially when the results are not as expected.
 Spare O-rings are included with the system to replace ones that might get lost during use.
-If additional parts are needed, please contact ASCEE.
+If additional parts are needed, please contact us.

 Cabling